baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and

-With our baymedr software \citep[BAYesian inference for MEDical designs in R;][]{LindeVanravenzwaaij2019}, written in R \citep{Rcoreteam2019}, one can easily calculate Bayes factors for superiority, non-inferiority, and equivalence designs.
-In the following, we will restate the hypotheses for the superiority, non-inferiority, and equivalence designs and explain how the corresponding Bayes factors can be calculated with baymedr.
-Again, we refer the reader to the article by \cite{VanravenzwaaijMondenTendeiro_2019} for the mathematical details \citep[see also][]{GronauLyWagenmakers2019}.
-Subsequently, we will showcase baymedr by reanalyzing data of an empirical study by \citet{BasnerAschShea_2019}.
+With the baymedr software \parencite[BAYesian inference for MEDical designs in R;][]{LindeVanravenzwaaij2021_0.1.1}, written in R \parencite{Rcoreteam2021}, and the corresponding web application (accessible at \href{https://maxlinde.shinyapps.io/baymedr/}{https://maxlinde.shinyapps.io/baymedr/}) one can easily calculate Bayes factors for superiority, equivalence, and non-inferiority designs.
+The R package can be used by researchers who have only rudimentary knowledge of R; if that is not the case, researchers can use the web application, which does not require any knowledge of programming.
+In the following, we will demonstrate how Bayes factors for superiority, equivalence, and non-inferiority designs can be calculated with the baymedr R package; a thorough explanation of the web application is not necessary as it strongly overlaps with the R package.
+Subsequently, we will showcase (1) the baymedr R package and (2) the corresponding web application by reanalyzing data of an empirical study by \textcite{BasnerAschShea_2019}.